-Here, you can give your potential customers not only an overview of your business, but also in-depth insights on its inner workings.
+Here, you can give your potential customers an overview of your business and in-depth insights into its inner workings.
 You can publish valuable blog content that increases your search engine optimization and establishes thought leadership.
-And you can build conversion-focused sign up forms that turn visitors into leads, nudging them closer to becoming customers.
+And you can build conversion-focused sign-up forms that turn visitors into leads, nudging them closer to becoming customers.

 Understanding Direction in Web Design

 First, let’s establish what exactly we actually mean by direction in this context.
-Put simply, it’s the way in which you guide your audience toward accomplishing a goal you want them to accomplish.
+Put simply, it’s how you guide your audience toward accomplishing a goal you want them to accomplish.
 For an e-commerce site, that might be an actual sale.
 In other industries, it might include a call to your business.
 Generally speaking, it’s the action you most want your visitors to take.